 All programs are formulated to suit the needs of the individual student and require the consent of the HPP advisor and Coordinator of Graduate Studies.
 A minimum of 36 hours of course work, seminars and tutorials is required, together with an additional 18 hours of dissertation research (MUHI 701).
-Required coursework includes Bibliography and Research (MUHI 610), Analysis for Music Historians (MUHI 612), Introduction to Historical Performance Practice (MUHI 441), Medieval/Renaissance Notation (MUHI 443), Pre-Tonal Theory and Analysis (MUTH 416), two Seminars in Historical Performance Practice (MUHI 442), two Doctoral Seminars in Musicology (MUHI 590), and the PhD Lecture-Recital & Document (MUAP 751; see below).
+Required coursework includes Bibliography and Research (MUHI 610), Analysis for Music Historians (MUHI 612), Introduction to Historical Performance Practice (MUHI 441), Medieval/Renaissance Notation (MUHI 443), Pre-Tonal Theory and Analysis (MUTH 416), two Seminars in Historical Performance Practice (MUHI 590), and the PhD Lecture-Recital & Document (MUAP 751; see below).
 In addition, a minimum of three semesters of applied music lessons (MUAP 501, 502, etc.) is required for zero credit hours.